membraneframework/membrane_rtmp_plugin/README.md

 ## SourceBin

-Requires a client handler, which has been connected to the client, or an URL on which the client is supposed to connect.
+Requires a client reference, which identifies a client handler that has been connected to the client, or an URL on which the client is supposed to connect.
 It receives RTMP stream, demuxes it and outputs H264 video and AAC audio.

 ## Client